The Magic Flute: Scene 1: A rough, rocky landscape

 Libretto cover design by Peter Hoffer, 1959.
 From the opening scene: the Three Ladies, with Tamino in the distance, standing before a pyramid.

 Tamino, a handsome prince lost in a distant land, is pursued by a serpent and asks the gods to save him (aria: "Zu Hilfe!
 Zu Hilfe!" / Help!
 Help!, segued into trio "Stirb, Ungeheuer, durch uns're Macht!" / Die, monster, by our might!).
 He faints, and three ladies, attendants of the Queen of the Night, appear and kill the serpent.
 They find the unconscious prince extremely attractive, and each of them tries to persuade the other two to leave her alone with him.
 After arguing, they reluctantly decide to leave together.

 Tamino wakes up and is surprised to find himself still alive and the serpent dead.
 Papageno enters dressed as a bird.
 He describes his life as a bird-catcher, complaining he has no wife or girlfriend (aria: "Der Vogelfänger bin ich ja" / The birdcatcher am I indeed).
 Tamino introduces himself to Papageno, thinking Papageno killed the serpent.
 Papageno happily takes the credit – claiming he strangled it with his bare hands.
 The three ladies suddenly reappear and instead of giving Papageno wine, cake and figs, they give him water and a stone, and padlock his mouth closed as a warning not to lie.
 They give Tamino a portrait of the Queen of the Night's daughter Pamina, with whom Tamino falls instantly in love (aria: "Dies Bildnis ist bezaubernd schön" / This portrait is enchantingly beautiful).

 The ladies return and tell Tamino that Pamina has been captured by Sarastro, whom they describe as a powerful, evil demon.
 Tamino vows to rescue Pamina.
-The Queen of the Night appears and promises Tamino that Pamina will be his if he rescues her from Sarastro (Recitative: "O zittre nicht, mein lieber Sohn" / Oh, tremble not, my dear son! – and aria: "Du, Du, Du wirst sie zu befreien gehen / You will go to free her).
+The Queen of the Night appears and promises Tamino that Pamina will be his wife if he rescues her from Sarastro (Recitative: "O zittre nicht, mein lieber Sohn" / Oh, tremble not, my dear son! – and aria: "Du, Du, Du wirst sie zu befreien gehen / You will go to free her).
 The Queen and the ladies leave and Papageno can only hum to bemoan the padlock on his mouth.
 (Quintet: "Hm!
 Hm!
 Hm!
 Hm!").
 The ladies return and remove the padlock with a warning not to lie any more.
 They give Tamino a magic flute which has the power to change sorrow into joy, and Papageno magic bells for protection, telling him to go with Tamino.
 The ladies tell of three boys who will guide Tamino and Papageno to Sarastro's temple.
 Together Tamino and Papageno set forth.